Akirathan/STM32-smart-heating/README.md

 ![](common/arch_pic.png)

 Directly above hardware layer there are classes or namespaces that controlls the underlying hardware either directly or through HAL.
 For consistency purposes use of HAL is discouraged on places with appropriate controller.
 Frames and windows (described in GUI section) are in the top most layer.
-Besides `IO` and `LCD` controllers, windows can use other controllers - for example `StaticPresetTempWindow` uses `TempController` and `RTCController`.
+Besides `IO` and `LCD` controllers, windows can use other controllers e.g. `StaticPresetTempWindow` uses `TempController` and `RTCController`.

 ## In details
 First of all HAL is initialized and system clocks are initialized in `SystemClock_Config` function.